IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 If you have an Immunization Hold, it does not apply to you.
 You do not need to have your immunization records sent to the University of Florida.
 The distance education registration team will ask the University of Florida registrar to have this hold removed for you internally.
 If you have any additional holds please contact us at email@example.com.

-Welcome to the Forensic Science Distance Education Program’s technical support.
+Welcome to the Medical Physiology Program’s technical support.
 This student resources section is designed to assist students with preparing for their online classes.

 Recommended Web Browsers